Open Accessibility Menu

 Psychiatry and Internal Medicine Residency

 Good Samaritan has partnered with the prestigious medical school, Indiana University School of Medicine, to develop both Psychiatry and Internal Medicine Residency programs.
 This partnership is part of the Southwest Indiana Graduate Medical Education Consortium, an initiative of allied IU residency programs intended to provide care and to address the physician shortage in the region.
-This collaboration offers our residents with access to outpatient clinics in both larger metro areas and community settings, providing a well-rounded training experience.
+This collaboration allows residents to train in outpatient clinics across rural and metropolitan communities, ensuring a well-rounded training experience.

 Click HERE for assistance with housing needs in the Vincennes area.